vlejd/dota_skirmish_issues/README.md

 # Dota 2 Skirmish issues
-Public repository for [Dota 2 Skirmish Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2575815333).
+Public repository for [Dota 2 Skirmish Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2575815333) and [Dota 2 Skirmish web](https://dota2skirmish.com).
 Mainly for raising issues and some documentation.

 ## Issues
 Please, read known issues section before raising any new one.
 We are in development, so no need to waste time with raising known issues.
 If you find something wrong witht he mod or parsing website, feel free to raise an issue.
-Prefferably with examples (match id, timestamp, description of mod behaviour, expected behavior).
+Prefferably with examples (match id, timestamp, description of mod/web behaviour, expected behavior).

 ## Known issues
 - Visual roshan  heathbar glitch